 This article is written by Rudi Stalmans and featured in the 2020 spring edition of Tank News International.

-For HSEQ managers, the priority for emergency response is to protect the wellbeing and safety of employees and the public.
+For HSEQ managers, the priority for emergency response is to protect the well-being and safety of employees and the public.
 For them, a 24-hour level 1 emergency response helpline should be the first line of protection for people, the environment, assets, and commercial reputation.
 Besides this, they should implement a crisis management plan and an efficient incident notification process.

 Questioning tank terminal emergency response preparedness

-Many organisations are scrambling to react to a crisis in a professional manner, leaving time for dangerous and costly consequences.
+Many organizations are scrambling to react to a crisis in a professional manner, leaving time for dangerous and costly consequences.
 Time has an impact on the actions we can take during a crisis.
 Tank terminal operators will need to be able to react fast when the worst happens.